zhutoutoutousan/marzipano/README.md

 While this script is running, the demos are live-reloaded whenever the source files are edited.

+Run `npm test` to automatically run the browser-based test suite on all available browsers in your system.

-Run `npm run test` to serve the browser-based test suite at `http://localhost:7357`.
+Run `npm run livetest` to serve the browser-based test suite at `http://localhost:7357`.
 While this script is running, the test suite is live-reloaded whenever the source or test files are edited.